 In 2015, over 1 million people – refugees, displaced persons and other migrants – have made their way to the EU, either escaping conflict in their country and in search of better economic prospects.
-While the numbers have shown a decreasing trend in 2016, in April around 180 000 people have reached Europe (source: UNHCR).
+While the numbers have shown a decreasing trend in 2016, by June around 156 000 people have reached Europe (source: UNHCR).

 Many people arrive in the EU after perilous land or sea journeys and require basic humanitarian assistance, such as provision of clean water, health care, emergency shelter and legal aid.
 Many of these displaced people are children who have special protection needs.